Spreader Frequently Asked Questions

 Q : How long will it take to fill my spreader?

+A : This obviously depends on how many horses you have.
+Let us consider the basic facts.
 An average sized horse will produce in the region of 20 kg’s of manure per day.
-If we assume you have a spreader model ES090 which is rated at 430kgs, and you have 4 horses.
+The spreader model ES090 is rated at 430kgs, and you have 4 horses.
 4 horses multiplied by 20kgs equals 80kgs of manure per day.
-The spreader capacity is 430kgs which when divided by the daily volume equates to just over 5 days.
+The spreader capacity is 430kgs, which when divided by the daily volume equates to just over 5 days.
+Volume also has a part to play in the calculation, but the above basic facts have been found to be a good guide.

 Q : How long will I need to leave the field empty after spreading?